RouninMedia/Da3SH/README.md

 Most importantly, **Da3SH** retreats from code-nesting and moves back to clean separation of technologies.

-Instead, Da3SH offers code-as-data: a language-agnostic alternative to code-within-code.
+Instead, Da3SH offers code-as-data: a framework-agnostic, language-agnostic alternative to code-within-code.

 Consequently,